3dasd/3dasd.github.io/content/docs/tutorials/mechanics.md

 ## The metal parts

-You need a couple nuts and bolts and also some ball bearings.
+You need a couple nuts and bolts and also some ball bearings and magnets.
 Here's the shopping list:

 | Item              | Quantity |
 |-------------------|------|